engn1931z/rpiSetupHistory/README.md

 ## Setting up the basics

-**This setup log will begin with quite explicit instructions, but as we proceed, I assume that you will be able to help fill in the blanks.**
+**This setup log will begin with quite explicit instructions, but as we proceed, we know that you will be able to help fill in the blanks.**

 1. Begin with micro SD card loaded with latest NOOBS - New Out of the Box Software

  + The microSDs provided with the class kit have been loaded with NOOBS v2.4.5.
+The microSDs were given to you inside SD adapters that may come in handy if your computer has a standard SD slot.
- + Alternatively, you can follow the [instructions here](https://www.raspberrypi.org/documentation/installation/noobs.md) to download and load NOOBS on your own microSD.
+ + If you didn't get the class kit, you can follow the [instructions here](https://www.raspberrypi.org/documentation/installation/noobs.md) to download and load NOOBS on your own microSD.

 2. Insert microSD into RPi, connect display+keyboard+mouse, and then power on.